To detect excessive protein escaping into the urine, to help evaluate and monitor kidney function, and to detect kidney damage

 Is there anything else I should know?

 The different methods of detecting protein in the urine vary in performance.
 For example, a positive dipstick protein may be elevated due to other sources of protein, such as blood, semen, or vaginal secretions in the urine.
 Since it measures primarily albumin, the dipstick occasionally may be normal when significant quantities of other proteins are present in the urine.
 A 24-hour urine sample gives the protein excretion rate over 24 hours.
-It will be accurate only if all of the urine is collected.
-A random laboratory protein to creatinine ratio measurement is now considered the preferred means of assessing proteinuria and is recommended in UK National Service Frameworks (NSF) and in guidelines for the identification, management and referral of Chronic Kidney Disease (CKD).
+It will be accurate only if all of the urine is collected and any instructions are followed closely.

 Can I test for protein in my urine at home?